pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

   :ref:`updatable <updatable-result-set>`.
 * Displays current connection and transaction status as configured by the user.
 * Save the data displayed in the output panel to a CSV file.
-* Review the execution plan of a SQL statement in either a text or a graphical format.
+* Review the execution plan of a SQL statement in either a text, a graphical format or a table format (similar to https://explain.depesz.com).
 * View analytical information about a SQL statement.